WICG/first-party-sets/README.md

 `SameSite=FirstPartySetLax`.
 It may also be reasonable to use first-party sets to partition network caches, in cases where the tighter origin-based isolation is too expensive.

-Web platform features should _not_ use first-party sets make one origin's state directly accessible to another origin in the set.
-It should only control when embedded content can access its own state.
+Web platform features should _not_ use first-party sets to make one origin's state directly accessible to another origin in the set.
+First-party sets should only control when embedded content can access its own state.
 That is, if `a.example` and `b.example` are in the same first-party set, the same-origin policy should still prevent `https://a.example` from accessing `https://b.example`'s IndexedDB databases.
 However, it may be reasonable to allow a `https://b.example` iframe within `https://a.example` to